 content, course requirements, and expected learning outcomes.

 Santa Ana College uses multiple means to provide information regarding its certificates and degrees in terms of their purpose, content, course requirements, and expected learning outcomes.
 SAC’s catalog provides detailed descriptions of the college’s certificate and degree programs with focus on their purpose, content, course requirements and expected learning outcomes.
-Information is also published on departments’ websites.
-The information published is regularly reviewed by departments, offices, and entities responsible for its clarity and integrity. and
+Information in the college catalog is reviewed annually by faculty, staff and administrators for clarity and integrityDescriptions of certificate and degrees can also be found on department websites and maintained by department faculty and staff.
+Many departments provide marketing materials for their degree and certificate programs that is maintained by division staff in consultation with appropriate departmental faculty. (evidence of marketing materials CTE/Business).
+Program descriptions, include course sequence, units, prerequisites, and if applicable, admission requirements that are different than SAC’s admission requirements (examples: OTA, Nursing).

+SAC’s Baccalaureate degree program is included in the general college catalog and provides clear information regarding its purpose, content, course requirements and student/program outcomes on its departmental website and through its own marketing materials. (examples).

 I.C.4.
 Analysis and Evaluation

-Through various means, Santa Ana College describes its certificates and degrees including their purpose, content, course requirements, and expected learning outcomes.
+Through various means, college catalog, online catalog, program web pages, marketing materials, Santa Ana College clearly describes its certificates and degrees which includes purpose, content, course requirements, and expected learning outcomes.
+Description of programs includes course sequence, units, necessary prerequisites, and admission requirements if different from those required of general admission.

-institution regularly reviews institutional policies, procedures, and
+I.C.5 The institution regularly reviews institutional policies, procedures, and

 publications to assure integrity in all representations of its mission, programs, and